SEPECAT Jaguar: France

+African deployments

-In French service, the Jaguar was frequently deployed in defence of national interests in Africa during the 1970s, a policy sometimes referred to as "Jaguar diplomacy" (la diplomatie du Jaguar).
+During the 1970s, the Jaguar was deployed in defence of French interests in Africa, a policy sometimes referred to as "Jaguar diplomacy" (la diplomatie du Jaguar).
 Jaguars made their combat debut against Polisario Front forces in Mauritania in December 1977, as part of Opération Lamantin.
-In August 1978 a conventionally armed rapid reaction squadron was established, intended to deploy in support of French forces and interests anywhere in the world.

-France had been involved in the conflict in Chad for many years, and 2,000 men of the Force d'Intervention along with helicopters and Jaguars were deployed to defend central Chad in 1978; further forces arrived later as part of Opération Tacaud.
-The Jaguars were engaged in May and June 1978, contributing significantly in halting an offensive by Goukouni Oueddei's FROLINAT forces, who were routed.
-One aircraft was shot down, but the pilot was recovered by helicopter.
+In August 1978, a conventionally armed rapid reaction squadron was established, intended to deploy in support of French forces and interests anywhere in the world.
+France was involved in the Chadian–Libyan conflict, and 2,000 French men of the Force d'Intervention were deployed along with Jaguar aircraft and helicopters to defend central Chad in 1978, with further forces arriving later as part of Opération Tacaud.
+During May and June 1978, the Jaguars contributed significantly in halting an offensive by Goukouni Oueddei's FROLINAT forces.
+One aircraft was shot down, with the pilot being recovered later.

-In support of the further military action in the region, known as Operation Manta, Jaguars were deployed to Bangui, Central African Republic, in 1983, before being rebased inside Chad at N'Djamena International Airport.
-On 25 January 1984, Jaguars attacked a rebel column that was withdrawing after raiding the town of Zigey.
-One aircraft was shot down and the pilot, Captain Michel Croci, was killed.
-The "Manta" forces were withdrawn in 1984, as part of a de-escalation agreement, whereby both Libyan and French forces were to be withdrawn from Chad.
-The Libyans did not respect the agreement, and Jaguars returned to Chad in 1986, as part of Operation Epervier, this time with a more forceful role.
-On 16 February 1986, 11 Jaguars, escorted by Mirage F1 fighters and supported by Boeing C-135F tankers and Breguet Atlantic aircraft, launched a raid on the airfield at Wadi Doum, which the Libyans had constructed in Northern Chad, using BAP-100 anti-runway bombs.
+In support of the further military action in the region, known as Operation Manta, Jaguars were deployed to Bangui, Central African Republic, in 1983, before being re-based inside at N'Djamena International Airport in Chad.
+On 25 January 1984, the French Jaguars attacked a rebel column that was withdrawing after raiding the town of Zigey, and one aircraft was shot down and the pilot, Captain Michel Croci, was killed.
+The French forces were withdrawn in 1984, as part of a de-escalation agreement, whereby both Libyan and French forces were to be withdrawn from Chad.
+As the Libyans went back on the agreement, the Jaguars were re-deployed to Chad in 1986, as part of Operation Epervier, for a more offensive role.
+On 16 February 1986, 11 Jaguars, escorted by Mirage F1 fighters and supported by Boeing C-135F tankers and Breguet Atlantic aircraft, launched a raid on the Wadi Doum airfield, which the Libyans had constructed in Northern Chad, using BAP-100 cluster bombs.
 In response to Libyan incursions, another strike was carried out on 7 January 1987, when a Jaguar destroyed a Libyan radar with a Martel missile.
-The Jaguars stationed at Ndjamena were a target for Libyan sabotage owing to their effectiveness against enemy forces, but the attempts were unsuccessful.
+The Jaguars stationed at N'djamena were a target for Libyan sabotage owing to their effectiveness against the Libyan forces, however the attempts were unsuccessful.